ChristopherBarrington/scviewer/README.md

 # Create an `h5` file

-The viewer expects all data to be saved into a propoerly-formatted `h5` file.
-It expects to find keys for the following:
+`scviewer` expects all datasets to be saved into a properly-formatted `h5` file with keys for the following:

 * `metadata/data` is a `data.frame` that contains ... metadata ... and cluster identities
 * `metadata/factor_levels` is a group that contains the `factor` levels for each factor in the metadata `data.frame`